Shanmukhanda Front

 Sion (East), Mumbai – 400 022

-The Vidyalaya is headed by Smt Shyamala Sajnani, the Principal of the School and it functions under the advice of a Sub-Committee answerable to the Management Committee of the Sabha.
-The Vidyalaya has over 300 students, learning various Indian classical performing art forms.
-In the Karnatic style, vocal, veena, violin and mrudangam are taught.
+The Vidyalaya is headed by Smt.
+Shyamala Sajnani, the Principal of the School and it functions under the advice of a Sub-Committee answerable to the Management Committee of the Sabha.
+The Vidyalaya has over 525 students learning various Indian classical performing art forms on its premises.
+Further, with several recent initiatives, classes are also conducted in schools which associate with the Vidyalaya.
+In the carnatic style, vocal, veena, violin, carnatic keyboard and mrudangam are taught.
+In the Hindustani tradition, vocal, Sitar, tabla and harmonium are taught.
+As part of the Natya Vidyalaya, Bharatanatyam and Kathak are taught.
+More disciplines such as Odissi, Kuchipudi and Flute are being added progressively.
 In the Hindustani tradition, vocal, sitar, tabla and harmonium are taught.
 As part of the Natya Vidyalaya, Bharatanatyam is taught, and Kathak classes are scheduled to commence this Vijayadashami 2023.More disciplines are being added progressively.

-The School Library has over 2500 books on Karnatic and Hindustani Music, including journals and reprints.
+The School Library has over 2500 books on Carnatic and Hindustani Music, including journals and reprints.

 Faculty & Staff ^

-The Sangeetha Vidyalaya has 18 faculty members imparting training in various streams such as Vocal, Veena, Violin, Mrudangam, (in Karnatic Music) and Vocal, Sitar, Tabla and Harmonium in Hindustani Music, apart from Bharatanatyam and Kathak.
-These include the Principal, teachers, as well as the Teachers assigned to coach Diploma in Music (KVC- Karnatic Vocal Classical) course and others.
+The Sangeetha Vidyalaya has 18 faculty members imparting training in various streams such as Vocal, Veena, Violin, Mrudangam, (in Carnatic Music) and Vocal, Sitar, Tabla and Harmonium in Hindustani Music, apart from Bharatanatyam and Kathak.
+These include the Principal, teachers, as well as the Teachers assigned to coach Diploma in Music (KVC- Carnatic Vocal Classical) course and others.

 Principal